What is System of Care?

 System of Care at the State Level – NC Collaborative for Children, Youth and Families

 The State Collaborative provides a forum for the discussion of System of Care development and issues regarding how agencies, community partners, and families can work together to produce better outcomes for children and families.
 It is a place where decision makers from agencies and community partners, along with family members can come to work collaboratively to better meet the needs of children and families.
 It includes representatives of a range of state and local agencies, community partners, private providers, families and advocates.
 The State Collaborative develops recommendations to promote the coordination of services, funding, training, and local reporting requirements to eliminate duplication and make the system more child and family friendly.
 In addition, it provides support for Community Collaborative groups and Child and Family Teams.

-System of Care in the Community – Local Collaboratives
+System of Care in the Community – Local Collaborative

-On a local level you can find multiple problem solving groups that are working together with families to achieve safety, permanence and well being for children.
-Some examples of these groups are Juvenile Crime Prevention Councils (JCPC), Community Child Protection Teams (CCPT), local Community Collaboratives, and Local Child and Family Team Advisory Committees.
+On a local level you can find multiple problem solving groups that are working together with families to achieve safety, permanence and wellbeing for children.
+Some examples of these groups are Juvenile Crime Prevention Councils (JCPC), Community Child Protection Teams (CCPT), local Community Collaborative, and Local Child and Family Team Advisory Committees.